IntelliProlog/IntelliProlog/doc/parser_lexer/lexer.md

 The root PSI file class represents a file that belongs to our language and is used as the root element in the PSI tree generated by our parser and lexer after going through our source file.

-The class that we will call `PrologFile`, depicted in listing \ref{code:PrologFile}, extends the [`PsiFileBase` class](https://upsource.jetbrains.com/idea-ce/file/idea-ce-32b2fa21845ae8598f946709d2aa98c005add383/platform/core-impl/src/com/intellij/extapi/psi/PsiFileBase.java), and has a constructor calling the super class constructor with the `FileViewProvider` argument and the instance of our `PrologLanguage` class.
+The class that we will call `PrologFile`, depicted in listing \ref{code:PrologFile}, extends the `PsiFileBase` class [@PFB], and has a constructor calling the super class constructor with the `FileViewProvider` argument and the instance of our `PrologLanguage` class.

 We also override the `FileType getFileType()` method returning the instance of our `PrologFileType` and override the `toString()` method returning `Prolog File`.

 \begin{listing}[h]
-\inputminted[breaklines, fontsize=\footnotesize]{java}{code-source/ch/eif/intelliprolog/psi/PrologFile.java}
+\inputminted[breaklines, autogobble, fontsize=\footnotesize]{java}{code-source/ch/eif/intelliprolog/psi/PrologFile.java}
 \caption{PrologFile class}
 \label{code:PrologFile}
 \end{listing}

 ### Parser Definition

-The parser definition class, called `PrologParserDefinition` visible in listing \ref{code:PrologParserDefintion} implements the [`ParserDefinition`](https://upsource.jetbrains.com/idea-ce/file/idea-ce-dba03e40ff8fc26feb037493ca72af40c273dfa4/platform/core-api/src/com/intellij/lang/ParserDefinition.java), and defines the implementation of a custom language parser.
+The parser definition class, called `PrologParserDefinition` visible in listing \ref{code:PrologParserDefinition} implements the `ParserDefinition` [@PARSDEF], and defines the implementation of a custom language parser.

-This class is where we define which parser, lexer, PSI file base and elements to be used in our parser , to accomplish this we need to implement the methods defined in [`ParserDefinition`].
+This class is where we define which parser, lexer, PSI file base and elements to be used in our parser, to accomplish this we need to implement the methods defined in `ParserDefinition`.

 These methods are: